joelnewswanger/Autonomous-Vehicles-Projects/Traffic-Sign-Classifier/README.md

 [image1]: ./distribution.png "Visualization"

+[image2]: ./grayscale.jpg "Visualization"

 ---

 ### Data Set Summary & Exploration

+The data set was comprised of close-up images of german traffic signs.

 I used the python len() function and the pandas library to calculate summary statistics of the traffic signs data set: